-Did your find this guide useful?
+Did you find this guide useful?
 Did we miss your favorite city?
 Tell us in the comments below!

 Cities in Maine

-Caribou is not only Maine’s most northeasterly city it is also the most northeasterly in the whole of the United States, and the city is close to the Canadian border.
+Caribou is not only Maine’s most northeasterly city but also the most northeasterly in the whole of the United States, and the city is close to the Canadian border.